 The Engaging the Modern City programme was developed when academics, students and partners from the Leeds City Region co-created an interdisciplinary curriculum that takes scholarship beyond the boundaries of the University and into civic, professional and public contexts.

 Showcasing student talent

-Our inaugural Short Film Prize encouraged student filmmakers to showcase some of the University's ground-breaking research in digital creativity and explore the power of new technologies.
-Watch the short films, which respond imaginatively to new research ranging from capturing community memories to diversity in computer gaming.
+Our inaugural Short Film Prize in Digital Engagement encouraged student filmmakers to showcase some of the University's ground-breaking research in digital creativity and explore the power of new technologies.
+Watch the Short Film Prize 2017 video, which responds imaginatively to new research ranging from capturing community memories to diversity in computer gaming.

-The films were presented at an award ceremony as part of Leeds Digital Festival 2017 and judged by two Leeds alumni who have themselves forged successful careers in the media IMDb movie database founder and CEO Col Needham, and Karen Emanuel, Managing Director of music manufacturer Key Production.
+The films were presented at an award ceremony as part of Leeds Digital Festival 2017 and judged by two Leeds alumni who have themselves forged successful careers in the media IMDb movie database founder and Chief Executive Officer Col Needham, and Karen Emanuel, Managing Director of music manufacturer Key Production.